hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/ServicesConfiguration.md

 It has below parameters.

-- name: Name of the service to be registered.
+- `name`: Name of the service to be registered.
-- class-name: Name of the class that you develop.
+- `class-name`: Name of the class that you develop for your service.
-- properties: This parameter includes the custom properties that you can add to your service.
-You enable/disable these properties and set their values using this parameter.
+- `properties`: This element includes the custom properties that you can add to your service.
+You enable/disable these properties and set their values using this element.